ry4nwong/concurrent-stock-book/README.md

 ## System Design

-The code is split into several logical components:
+The code is split into 5 object-oriented components:

 - `stock_order.py`: Defines the StockOrder object, which encapsulates the order type, ticker, quantity, price, and timestamp.